skzhang-zsk/AraVirusPPI/README.md

 # AraVirusPPI
 Plant-virus protein-protein interactions (PPIs) play crucial roles in viral infection and host immune responses, yet their systematic identification remains limited by experimental constraints.
-In this manuscript, we report AraVirusPPI, the first machine learning-based A. thaliana-virus PPI predictor.
+We present **AraVirusPPI**, the first machine learning-based *A. thaliana*-virus PPI predictor.
 AraVirusPPI employs the protein language model ESM Cambrian (ESMC) to encode sequence features and combines these representations with Extreme Gradient Boosting (XGBoost) to build the prediction model.

 # Data
 We provided the following data: